 You will be assisting the Deputy Editor in the following:

 - Assisting the editorial team with research, interviewing and writing where necessary

 - Writing stories, progressing from event listing, to news stories to feature articles

 - Social media management, alternating from being the lead on Instagram, Facebook and Twitter

 - Analysing data on Google Analytics and social platforms to gather insights and report on performance

 - Compiling weekly newsletters and sending them out using Mailchimp

-- Optimising images for the website (metadata)
+- Processing and optimising images for the website on Photoshop

-Duration: three months
+Duration: three-and-half months